LearnersGuild/idm/README.md

 13. Seed your development database with test member and project data:
     ```bash
     npm run db:copy
+    npm run db:migrate -- up // to ensure migrations are applied to copied data
     ```

 14. Run the server: